Search

 Tronchón, as far as washing places are concerned, is an exceptional case, and it has two washing places in the town center, the Collado and the Fuente Nueva, and two others outside it, the Zafarech and the Fuente del Gallo.

-Those in the town center are associated with the fountains in the village: the one in the Collado Colladoin front of the Portal de San Miguel, and the New Fountainat the exit to the hermitage of Tremedal.
+Those in the town center are associated with the fountains in the village: the Collado fountain, in front of the Portal de San Migueland the Fuente Nueva, in the exit towards the hermitage of Tremedal.
 These two are still used by local women because they are clean and accessible.

-The washing places that are outside the urban center are those of the Zafarech Fountain and those of the Fuente del Gallo.
-The first, that of Zafarechmust be a fairly old fountain, because its name, derived from Arabic, means pond.
+The washing places that are outside the urban area are those of the Fuente del Zafarech and the Fuente del Gallo.
+The first, the Zafarech, must be a fairly old source, because its name, derived from Arabic, means pond.
 It is in the lower part, touching the river, so it is not visible from the village.
 It was restored a couple of years ago quite faithfully, preserving the hangers on which the women hung their clothes to be rinsed.

 This washhouse was used to wash the clothes of the sick and deceased.
 With this they wanted to avoid epidemics and contagions in the population and to maintain maximum healthiness.
 It was quite common for this distinction to be made.
 If a separate laundry could not be built, the women who washed these clothes did not intermingle with the others.
 For this reason, they occupied the last places, so that the dirt from the clothes would not run all the way through the water, or they washed in different shifts.